CatchRelease/candru/README.md

 `file.uniqueId` - A unique random string generated for each file

 `file.uploadName` - The name of the file after both sanitization and renaming.

+`file.awsPath` - The path where the file can be found on AWS S3 if using [EvaporateJS](https://github.com/TTLabs/EvaporateJS)

 ## TODO